Harvest in Kansas looks grim, Wheat Tour says

 WICHITA, Kan.
-(KSNW) — As Kansas farmers get ready for harvest, this year’s wheat crop does not look good.
+(KSNW) — As Kansas farmers prepare for harvest, this year’s wheat crop does not look good.

-Unless the total bushels of wheat in Kansas exceeds 191 million, this will be the smallest wheat crop since 1963.
-Scouters report seeing what they expected: A disappointing wheat crop throughout the state.
+Unless Kansas’s total wheat bushels exceed 191 million, it will be the smallest wheat crop since 1963.
+Scouters report seeing a disappointing wheat crop throughout the state.

 Teams have had a hard time finding wheat fields that aren’t abandoned.
 Fields across Kansas are looking short and sparse, with some not tall enough to be harvested.